The key to getting through the next few months? Learn to love winter. While every…

 Get outside: Good Morning America named Sleeping Bear Dunes National Lakeshore the most beautiful spot in America.
 Who am I to argue?
-Turquoise water, blue sky and towering sand dunes this 64-mile curve of breathtaking beaches, forests, meadows and lakes can’t be missed.
+With turquoise water, blue sky, and towering sand dunes, this 64-mile curve of breathtaking beaches, forests, meadows and lakes can’t be missed.

 Cute small town alert!
-Head to the “Tip of the Mitt” (aka the top of Michigan—you’ll notice locals regularly use their palm to denote locations within the state).
-Stop in Petoskey’s downtown, which overlooks Lake Michigan and offers terrific shopping, as well as Harbor Springs.
+Head to the “Tip of the Mitt” (aka the top of Michigan—you’ll notice locals regularly use their palms to denote locations within the state).
+Stop in Petoskey’s downtown, which overlooks Lake Michigan and offers terrific shopping and Harbor Springs.